-After a flight to Copenhagen, make sure you visit the Tivoli Gardens amusement park, the most popular tourist attraction in Denmark.
+Book a cheap flight to Copenhagen and make sure you visit the Tivoli Gardens amusement park, the most popular tourist attraction in Denmark.
 It is a fairy tale land with a wooden roller coaster, the world's tallest carousel and, at Christmas, festive fun with illuminations, market and gift stalls.

 One of the best ways to see the city is from the water.
 Hop on a boat at Nyhavn for a guided tour that will pass the Little Mermaid, Christianshavn, the 17th-century dock area with its beautiful pastel-coloured merchants' houses, and Christiansborg Palace, home to the Danish Parliament, Prime Minister's Office and Supreme Court.
 An alternative sight is Freetown Christiania, a self-governing neighbourhood.

 Considering Copenhagen’s northern location, the climate is milder than you may expect.
 January and February are the coldest months with daytime temperatures typically around freezing.
 However, the high humidity and cloudy weather can make it feel colder.
 May to September are comfortable months, with summer temperatures in the mid-teens.
 The humidity is much more comfortable, but there are some cloudy and rainy days.
 The heaviest rain falls between July and December.

 Getting around Copenhagen